littletinman/Open-Documents/Playtesting-101.md

 # Playtesting 101

 First of all: thank you!
-One of the most amazing things you can do for a game developer is to volunteer your time to testing and giving feedback on thier project.
-Helping a dev find bugs, understand user frustrations, and make thier game better is possibly the greatest gift you can give them.
+One of the most amazing things you can do for a game developer is to volunteer your time to testing and giving feedback on their project.
+Helping a dev find bugs, understand user frustrations, and make their game better is possibly the greatest gift you can give them.

-Before jumping headlong into sending a bird-shot scattering of thoughts and feedback to the developer, here are a few things that may be helpful to keep in mind when plyatesting thier game.
+Before jumping headlong into sending a bird-shot scattering of thoughts and feedback to the developer, here are a few things that may be helpful to keep in mind when plyatesting their game.
 This is by no means a "do or die" list or even the "definitive" list of suggestions.
 This is just a list of things that have smoothed out the playtesting process when I've handed my games to playtesters.

 * <b>Ask Questions</b>: Don’t assume or worse yet “not worry about it.”
 Ask the developer for clarification on anything and everything.
 It could be that your question is a result of something not being clearly explained to you: you’ve just found your first “bug”!